 Paper based exam tip: Remember to save 5 minutes at the end of each section to move your answers to the answer sheet.

 Remember, you need a score of 180 in order to pass the C1 Advanced exam.
 180 / 230 is not 60%, it is 78% but don’t worry...the way the marks translate from your answers to the Cambridge English scale is complicated (see above) and you actually only need to average 60.54% across all 5 exam sections in order to pass the exam:

 Also, even though you need to average 60.54% of the marks in order to pass the exam, you can pass the Reading section only answering 47% + of the questions correct and you can pass the Use of English section only answering 46% of the questions correct (depending on which questions you get correct).

 The truth is, it will be very difficult to improve your exam score by LOADS of marks in such a short space of time and if you have a good amount of time, I would always advise following a more holistic approach, aiming to improve ALL the different parts of the exam.
 However, if you are short on time, I hope the tactics and solutions I offered above prove very useful for you.
 As a reminder:

 - 2 / 3

 - Study Smart

-It took many years of experience and quite a long time to produce this article, so please let me know your thoughts in the comments below, I’d love to hear what you think!
+It took many years of experience and quite a long time to produce this page, so I hope you enjoyed it!